kaby76/so71645433/README.md

 In the case without the empty action, the predicate gets information from the first token of that type found, not the information per specific token.
+You can see this quite apparently with examples/test5.in.